-Gold Coast’s Nerang is shedding its down-market image with a host of new apartments in the pipeline making it Australia’s ‘ second fasting apartment boom suburb with a 12 month increase of 39 percent.
+The Gold Coast suburb of Nerang is shedding its down-market image with a host of new apartments in the pipeline, making it Australia’s second fastest apartment boom suburb with a 12-month increase of 39%.

 He said Nerang’s location and infrastructure were driving interest.

 Mr Pittaway said the suburb wasn’t considered an option for many people in the past but it was now high on the list for home buyers and investors.

 If you’re looking to buy an apartment or home in Nerang, contact our Gold Coast building and pest inspectors to check the property.
 Even if the property has just been built, a handover report is essential to look for any building defects, poor workmanship or incomplete finishes.